asmov/traitenum/README.md

 Default implementations for trait methods can be used to extend functionality.

 Each method signature must properly correspond with its attribute.
-On the other hand, attributes can be elided from method signatures, both partially or completely. `Num`, for example, uses the method signature to determine what specific type of primitive to support (f64, u8, etc.).
+On the other hand, attributes can be elided from method signatures, either partially or completely. `Num`, for example, uses the method signature to determine what specific type of primitive to support (f64, u8, etc.).

 Properties support defaults and presets.